jbenand/jbenand.github.io/index.md

 Now what about the actor's age, do we see a tendency depending on the genre ?

 {% include_relative assets/plots/actors_age.html %}

+Regardless of the period, women on screen tend to be younger than their male counterprt.
+What could explain such noticeable difference in averages ?
+Could it be related to societal expectations, casting preferences or even the types of roles offered to women copared to men.
+This pattern raises intriguing questions about representation and the evolution of gender dynamics in the film industry.
+Let us investigate women representation in movies to deepen our understanding of such dynamics.

+# Women representation in movies

+## Bechdel test

+How can we measure the representation of women in movies ?
+One metric that is commonly used is the **Bechdel Test**.
+You might have heard of it, it's a simple yet striking measure of the representation of women in movies.
+Here's how it works: for a film to pass the Bechdel Test, it needs to meet three criteria:

+1. It must have at least two named female characters
+2. These women must talk to each other
+3. And their conversation must be about something other than a man

+Sounds straightforward, right ?
+You'd think most movies would pass with flying colors, but surprisingly, many don't !
+This test isn't about calling out individual films but rather highlighting larger trends in storytelling and representation.
+Now, passing the Bechdel Test doesn't automatically mean a movie is feminist or inclusive, nor does fialing it make a film inherently problematic.
+Instead, it's a way to spark discussion about ho women are portrayed on screen and whether they are given meaningful rles beyond supporting male characters.